Wednesday, 14 April 2021

 Actual PCB Size is 100mm by 50mm

 The cascode IF amplifier is an excellent building block for use in homebrew receivers and transceivers.
-Using the component values shown it will tune from 10MHz to 12 MHz but is easily adapted to other IF frequencies.
+Using the component values shown, it will tune from 10MHz to 12 MHz but is easily adapted to other IF frequencies.

-I have also built a prototype IF amplifier using two low noise AD603 voltage controlled amplifiers, the AD603 is a fixed gain device with a built in 7 stage linear stepped attenuator.
-As the AD603 operates at a fixed gain noise and distortion are kept to a minimum making the device an excellent choice for IF subsystems.
-My initial attempts at an AGC circuit to control the AD603's produced some instabilities so I need to spend some more time on this but for your interest here is an image of the prototype AD603 IF amplifier I built.
+I have also built a prototype IF amplifier using two low noise AD603 voltage controlled amplifiers.
+The AD603 is a fixed gain device with a built in 7 stage linear stepped attenuator.
+As the AD603 operates at a fixed gain noise, and distortion are kept to a minimum, making the device an excellent choice for IF subsystems.
+My initial attempts at an AGC circuit to control the AD603s produced some instabilities so I need to spend some more time on this but for your interest, here is an image of the prototype AD603 IF amplifier I built.

 G6LBQ AD603 IF Amplifier PCB